April is #StressAwarenessMonth so we asked our beauty salon manager Kim to explain how stress can harm our skin and hair.

 - Our bodies increase the production of adrenaline when we’re under stress, which in turn can lead to higher levels of the male hormone, testosterone.
 An excess of this hormone in the body frequently results in hair loss and thinning.

 - And finally, when we’re stressed we often neglect our diet by skipping meals or relying on highly processed foods.
 Research confirms poor nutrition is a leading cause of hair loss, especially in women.

 Have you tried our Aveda Comforting Tea?

-We offer it to all Stress Exchange salon guests.
-This soothing, certified organic, caffeine-free herbal infusion (with liquorice root and peppermint) calms the senses, promoting a sense of well-being and relaxation.
+The Stress Exchange salon guests are offered a soothing, certified organic, caffeine-free herbal infusion (with liquorice root and peppermint) calms the senses, promoting a sense of well-being and relaxation.